Welcome to the McGill University Health Centre.

 Hospitalization and outpatient services charges: for who?

-• For Quebec residents with a valid Health insurance Card from the Régie de l’assurance maladie du Québec (RAMQ), most hospitalization charges and outpatient services are fully covered.
+- For Quebec residents with a valid health insurance card from the Régie de l’assurance maladie du Québec (RAMQ), most hospitalization charges and outpatient services are fully covered.
 Visit the RAMQ site for more information.

-• If you are a patient from any other country or a Canadian resident without a valid Medicare card, you are responsible for all hospitalization expenses and professional fees for services received at the hospital.
+- If you are a patient from any other country or a Canadian resident without a valid Medicare card, you are responsible for all hospitalization expenses and professional fees for services received at the hospital.
 You must make an advance deposit equal to seven days payment upon admission to cover the hospitalization charges.
 You will also receive a bill for professional services.
-To make your advance deposit, please contact a finance representative at the Patients’ Cashier’s Office (room B S1.3885.1, local 34627).
+To make your advance deposit, please contact a finance representative at the Patients’ Cashier’s Office (room B S1.3885.1, ext.
+34627).
 A deposit may be made by certified cheque, credit card or debit card.
-If you pay by credit card you can also do so by telephone (local 34627).
+If you pay by credit card you can also do so by telephone (ext.
+34627).
 It is sometimes possible to obtain a temporary Medicare card if one has been lost or is expired for less than six months.

-• In accordance with an agreement between all Canadian provinces, patients from other provinces with a valid Medicare card from their home province are also fully covered for most services.
+- In accordance with an agreement between all Canadian provinces, patients from other provinces with a valid Medicare card from their home province are also fully covered for most services.

 The completion of forms for insurance and other purposes is not covered by RAMQ and doctors may charge a fee for this service.